-What’s it like studying Games Art and Design at Brighton?
+What’s it like studying a games design degree at Brighton?

 The idea of making a game seemed amazing!